bmkramer/101innovations-survey-data/README.md

 - Replace column names in first row with sequential numbers (as in first column),
 - Remove last column (with names)

-This will create a csv that can be imported in Gephi and will be automatically processed into an edge table.
+This resulting csv can be imported in Gephi and will be automatically processed into an edge table.

 Resulting file: [to be added]